 Striking: Fist, Palm, hook, elbow, knees, shoulder, hip, kicks.
 Your gonna need striking.
 ‘Parry (open palm) and punch (fist)’, for hand techniques and ‘separate foot’ for kick.
 Footwork: gonna want to use 5 element steps or 5 directional stepping- (front, back, left, right , and center), be mobile and work to out maneuver, yet be efficient.
 Various striking with fist, elbow, knee, and foot will be learned.
+You have to condition ands and feet to give and takes strikes as well.
 Striking areas for street self-defense as well in pictures below:

 Fa Jing/power hit: You’re gonna want to transfer power through the leg, body, and out the hand- articulate legs and body (core) ‘speed x mass’ for more power in strike.